tessnim101/Hate-Speech-Detection/README.md

 ## Task

-Given a Spanish post and its conversational thread (parent post + root post), predict whether the post contains a stereotype (label 1) or not (label 0).
+Given a Spanish tweet/comment and its conversational thread (parent tweet/comment + root tweet/comment), predict whether the text contains a stereotype (label 1) or not (label 0).

 Each sample includes:
 - `text` — the target tweet/comment